Louisiana teachers call John Bel Edwards' $400 pay raise 'cheap': 'We keep falling behind'

 The gap between average pay for teachers in Louisiana and the Southern regional average shot up by 74% in the past year, according to the late…

-Edwards' $40 million plan would also include a $200 pay boost for support workers, including cafeteria workers, school bus drivers and others.
+Edwards' $40 million pay plan would also include a $200 pay boost for support workers, which is cafeteria workers, school bus drivers and others.

 The Louisiana Federation of Teachers, in a note to members Thursday night, called the proposed $400 pay hike small.